rtm516/GeyserMC-wiki/FAQ.md

 * Geyser-Velocity works with [Velocity](https://www.velocitypowered.com/)
 * Geyser-Sponge works with [SpongeVanilla or SpongeForge](https://www.spongepowered.org/)

+## If using BungeeCord or another fork, where do I need to put Geyser/Floodgate?
+You only need Geyser and/or Floodgate on the BungeeCord server.

 ## How do I add players to the whitelist when using Floodgate?
 There are two ways you can do this.
 The first way is to turn off the whitelist using `/whitelist off`, then get the Geyser player to join, then run `/whitelist add "username"`, then turn the whitelist back on using `/whitelist on`.
 The second way is to add the player's UUID as given by Floodgate to the whitelist.json file and then run `/whitelist reload`.